-CORNERSTONE Centre is hidden among the streets of Hulme and is an unknown place for most people, but for over 150 vulnerable and disadvantaged adults it means home.
+CORNERSTONE Centre is hidden among the streets of Hulme and is an unknown place for most people, but for more than 150 vulnerable and disadvantaged adults it means home.

 The centre welcomes people from all backgrounds and operates a policy of non-discrimination, determined to provide a good quality service to everyone and make everyone feel accepted regardless of their race, gender, sexuality, disability, nationality or religious beliefs and also providing special programs and services to everyone.

-“We take care of a lot of special people here at Cornerstone and it’s not only street sleepers, but also drug addicts, socially isolated people, humans that were traded in trafficking, refugees, people with mental health issues and many more”, said Julian, a support worker that has been with the centre for a long time.
+“We take care of a lot of special people here at Cornerstone and it’s not only street sleepers, but also drug addicts, socially isolated people, humans that were traded in trafficking, refugees, people with mental health issues and many more,” said Julian, a support worker who has been with the centre for a long time.

 It doesn’t take long to take a tour of the centre.
 You walk into this great hall which has a lot of tables on its floor that are surrounded by a lot of faces, all kinds of faces.
 You can hear a lot of laughter and see a lot of happy and lit up eyes, but there is also some sadness which is impenetrable even behind all that happiness.